untitled-programmer/React-Machine/README.md

     cd React-Machine
     ```

-2. Ensure you have Python installed.
-React-Machine requires Python 3.x.
+2. Ensure you have Python installed, and then run the fallowing commands.

     ```bash
     python3 setup.py